Padova street

 Padova Congress Centre

-All summit sessions will take place at the Padova Congress Centre, a modern and accessible venue in the heart of Padua’s exhibition district.
+All summit Sessions will take place at the Padova Congress Centre, a modern and accessible venue in the heart of Padua’s exhibition district.
 With state-of-the-art facilities and convenient links to nearby hotels and transport, it’s the perfect setting to welcome Europe’s carbon farming community.

 Padova Congress Centre